Department of Management and Engineering (IEI)

 Research Education

-IEI has approximately 250 teachers/researchers, and more than 100 research students spread across two faculties.
-The research here lies in a wide range of fields from economics and management to technology and design.
+At the Department of Management and Engineering, there are approximately 250 teachers and researchers, along with over 100 doctoral students across two faculties.
+Research is conducted in a wide range of fields, from economics and management to technology and design.

 Articles about research education and life as doctoral student